 - 4.1.
-The Committee shall be comprised of the following 12 voting members, appointed by Council: - a) 10 citizen members; - b) 1 Member of Council; - c) Durham Region Federation of Agriculture (Appointed by DRFA) - 4.2.
-The Committee functions or tasks can take place using voting members and volunteers, without creating a subcommittee or working group.
+The Committee shall be comprised of the following 12 voting members, appointed by Council: - a) 11 citizen members; and - b) 1 Member of Council. - 4.2.
+The Committee shall consist of one, non-voting representative from the Ganaraska Region Conservation Authority. - 4.3.
+Committee functions or tasks can take place using voting members and volunteers, without creating a subcommittee or working group.